 If you do go out, pay attention to the tide charts – the lower, the better, if you want to find creatures.
 But the minute the tide starts coming back in, turn back around!

-If you want a blog that explores all of these critters (and more) in far more detail, I’d recommend both theoutershores and Exploring Rocky Shores of Southern Oregon Coast.
+- To explore all of these critters (and more) in far more detail, I’d recommend both theoutershores and Exploring Rocky Shores of Southern Oregon Coast.